MicrosoftDocs/dynamics365smb-docs-pr.nb-no/financials/finance-payment-methods.md

 ---
 title: "Definere betalingsmåter | Microsoft-dokumentasjon"
-Description: "Du bruker betalingsmåter, for eksempel sjekk, bankoverføring, kontanter eller PayPal, til å definere hvordan en faktura skal betales."
+Description: You use payment methods, for example, check, bank transfer, cash, or PayPal, to define how an invoice will be paid.
 services: project-madeira
 documentationcenter:
 author: edupont04